LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 In this article, we will learn about state management in Angular with NGXS.
 Here we will understand the basic concept of NGXS and create a simple TO-DO App.

 ## What is State
-In the bigger app, managing the data states is very complicated.
-In angular, each component has its state, to share the data/state between the components we normally use @Input and @Output decorators, but when the application goes bigger, its challenging to maintain the data consistency.
+In the bigger apps, managing the data states is very complicated.
+In angular, each component has its own state, to share the data/state between the components we normally use @Input and @Output decorators, but when the application goes bigger, its challenging to maintain the data consistency.
 So to solve this problem, redux was introduced.
 It provides a central store that holds all states of your application.
 Each component can access the stored state without sending it from one component to another.

 ![Image](redux.png)